scalableinternetservices/ucsb_website/lecture.md

 # 2016 Lecture Schedule

-The following dates and topics are subject to change.
+Below you can find the mostly set schedule for the course.
+Note that the guest lecture dates are subject to change, but the topic order should remain consistent.

 #### September 22, 2016 ([slides](/slides/01_course_introduction.html))
 * Introduction to Scalable Internet Services